KrabCode/Sketches/README.md

 # Sketches
-This project contains my newest Processing sketches built using my custom GUI built on top of Processing.
+This project contains my newest Processing sketches.

 The finished animations can be found on my [Instagram](https://www.instagram.com/krabcode/) and [Reddit](https://www.reddit.com/user/Simplyfire).